 Spot: Espace Charenton, at Porte de Charenton, which might be the least attractive place I’ve ever been in Paris.

 Report: This was an amazing outing.
 As I have recently discussed, I am a fan of crystals.
 Generally, I am happy to go to Minerales do Brasil, which is a very weird, very amazing store in the 8th.
 This, of course, was a once-a-year opportunity to view thousands of crystals at once.
 I wondered if I would see enough new stuff to warrant the weird trip to this extremely weird place, and I am happy to say that I absolutely did.
 (See pictures below.)

 One of the things I liked most about this trip was that it was so extremely un-Parisian.
 It’s in a room that looks like it’s the basement conference space at the most middling hotel in the most middling city, and it was jam-packed with French people looking at rocks.
 If “looking at rocks” is not your default image of French people doing things on a Saturday afternoon — well, I’d like to say that it isn’t mine, either.
 Can I see hundreds of Americans jockeying for position at a rock and mineral expo?
 Oh yes I absolutely can.
 I love events like this, when people just seem like people, and we’re all the same jeans-wearing, rock-loving, uncool organisms.

-I ended up spending €30 on rocks, which, frankly, was about €29 more than I expected.
+I ended up spending €30 on rocks at Mineral Expo Paris, which, frankly, was about €29 more than I expected.
 They were almost all pink. 🙂 Sometimes, you just can’t help what you are.